Hartvi/ros2-hand-recorder/README.md

 ### DONE
+- smooth out movements
+- fix hand transform to correspond to the correct rotation
+- set camera transform
-- get position and dir from hand points - DONE
+- get position and dir from hand points
-- visualize robotics arm URDFs - DONE
+- visualize robotics arm URDFs
-- inverse kinematics on robot arm from pose or just position - DONE
+- inverse kinematics on robot arm from pose or just position

 diagnose meshes:
 ```